biicode/docs/reference/commands/cpp_commands.rst

 	Hello pretty

-**Note**: Pay attention to the executable name because you don't need to enter the full name, only different to the others.
+**Note**: Pay attention to the executable name because you don't need to enter the full name, only the part that's different from the others.

 ``bii cpp:settings``: Shows the hive settings
 -----------------------------------------
-This command shows your settings about cpp or initializes the settings from default workspace settings in your hive if not existing.
+This command shows your settings about cpp or initializes the settings from default workspace settings in your hive if they are missing.

 .. code-block:: bash